mech/Notes/Design (Product)/process.md

 ---
 > Learn early and often rather than launch early and often - [What fuels great design](http://www.gv.com/lib/what-fuels-great-design-and-why-most-startups-dont-do-it)

+FACTS : ASSUMPTION : QUESTIONS

+- We assume people will be interested in this, that, etc...
+- We assume it is free

+Identify the problem first before you try to solve them.

 ## Lean UX